ariary/volana/README.md

 Keep in mind that `vodka` is not a miracle that will make you totally invisible.
 It aim is to make intrusion detection and investigation harder.

-By detected we mean if we are able to trigger an alert if a certain command is executed.
+By detected we mean if we are able to trigger an alert if a certain command has been executed.

 ### Hide from